Runaho/MSAccess-Worker-A-ORM/README.md

  * Must be Same Order Table
  * Must be similar types.
- * if you want to update you must define one DataObjectField */
+ * if you want to update you must define one DataObjectField
+ * Table Name can be getted via class Display Name attribute.
+If you don't have a D.N.A. code will use class name.
+Sturct is working only struct name.
+*/

 public struct Users